AlgoMaster Logo

 The Problem: Disconnected Logs

-Consider a simple request that touches multiple services:
+Consider a checkout request that crosses several services:

 What Is a Correlation ID?